Crazygird/crazygird.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**How Important?**
+From a scale of 1 to 10, how important is this issue?
+Rating:

 **Expected behavior**
 A clear and concise description of what you expected to happen.